 Contact Jason Gordon

-My works draws from the disciplinary foundations of natural resource and rural sociology.
+My work draws from the disciplinary foundations of natural resource and rural sociology.
 I apply natural resource sociology to study social impacts of natural resource utilization; social and structural change at the urban-rural interface; public attitudes and behaviors regarding urban growth and development; environmental risk perceptions.
 Theory and methods of rural sociology allow me to examine processes of community identification and participation; local mobilization and community development; macro-structural linkages and local community change.
 My work is broadly defined as human dimensions of natural resources with an applied focus on issues emerging across the urban to exurban gradient.

 Willis, J. L., Gordon, J. S., Tanger, S., Blazier, M. A., Self, A. B., & Brodbeck, A. (2019).
 Managing mixed stands: reassessing a forgotten stand type in the Southeastern United States.
 Forests, 10(9), 16 pages. doi:10.3390/f10090751